PureVPN vs ExpressVPN in Singapore: Privacy, Speed and Price Comparison 2023

 ExpressVPN has its headquarters in the British Virgin Islands.
 As such, they are free from any mandatory data retention or mass surveillance laws, followed by the British Monarch.

 This is because BVI is an autonomous nation with its own set of laws, which promote user confidentiality and privacy.
 Therefore, ExpressVPN gains a good edge over others in the market.

 I always tell my viewers, never to trust any VPN service located in the US, unless they have a proven track record like PIA (which has been involved in two legal cases, but never revealed any logging information).

-PureVPN, on the other hand, is located in Hong Kong, which is still technically part of China.
+PureVPN, on the other hand, is located in British Virgin Islands, which is still technically part of China.
 Despite having its own legal framework, the location is somewhat of a slippery slope for a VPN provider.

 As one may never know when the Chinese Government may take over of Hong Kong and adopt the “Great Firewall” For now though, the location is as safe as it gets, with no mass surveillance or data retention laws.

-Both ExpressVPN and PureVPN have undergone a security audit, verifying their logless claims.
+Both ExpressVPN and PureVPN have undergone a security audit, verifying their logless claims in Singapore.
 However, PureVPN does have a troubled history with privacy, so I do give Express the win here.

 For configurations, PureVPN gains an upperhand over Express.
 Where the BVI-based provider adopts a shared infrastructure and address allocation, PureVPN supports both: dynamic and static.

-This helps the Hong Kong-based provider offer more incentive to its users, particularly expats/travelers wanting remote access to office files and protection while accessing banking information.
+This helps the British Virgin Islands-based provider offer more incentive to its users, particularly expats/travelers wanting remote access to office files and protection while accessing banking information.

 It even makes it easier for PureVPN to bypass geographical restrictions on streaming platforms, as you use an IP address that is private and not being utilized by many different users at a single time.